chrsolr/chrsolr.me/src/markdowns/codercamps-bootcamp-as-a-student.md

 ---
-title: CoderCamps Bootcamp as a Student
+title: 'CoderCamps Bootcamp as a Student'
-author: Christian Soler
+author: 'Christian Soler'
-date: 2015-07-11
+date: '2015-07-11'
-slug: codercamps-bootcamp-as-a-student
+slug: 'codercamps-bootcamp-as-a-student'
+summary: 'I know plenty of people are looking into all these different programming Bootcamps.
+Since I attended one, I would like to share my opinion.
+I will start by talking about myself, and my programming experience prior to the camp.
+In addition I will share information about the structure of the camp during my time there.'
+coverImageUrl: '/assets/images/1520081303786.jpeg'
 ---

 ![](/assets/images/1520081303786.jpeg)